Executes an operating system command or program as a child process.

 specifies a file that cannot be created or opened, the null device is used in place of the file.

-is not specified, delimiting double quote characters are supplied as needed.
+supplies delimiting double quote characters as needed.
 This behavior is shown in the following example:

 DO $ZF(-100,"/LOGCMD","c:\sdelete64.exe","-nobanner","c:\dir1\nested directory\deleteme\")